Chronicia/PLTranslationEmpirical_SW2/README.md

 STARCODER_AUTH_TOKEN=<your starcoder auth token from huggingface>
 ```

-1. Translation with GPT-4: You can run the following command to translate all `Python -> Java` code snippets in `codenet` dataset with the `GPT-4` while top-k sampling is `k=50`, top-p sampling is `p=0.95`, and `temperature=0.7`:
+1. Translation with GPT-4:

+Example: Translate `Python -> Java`, dataset `codenet`, model `GPT-4`, top-k sampling `k=50`, top-p sampling `p=0.95`, `temperature=0.7`.
+Run the command:
 ```
 bash scripts/translate.sh GPT-4 codenet Python Java 50 0.95 0.7 0
 ```

-2. Translation with CodeGeeX: Prior to running the script, you need to clone the CodeGeeX repository from [here](https://github.com/THUDM/CodeGeeX) and use the instructions from their artifacts to download their model weights.
+2. Translation with CodeGeeX: Need to clone CodeGeeX repository from https://github.com/THUDM/CodeGeeX and use the instructions from their artifacts to download their model weights.
 After cloning it inside `PLTranslationEmpirical` and downloading the model weights, your directory structure should be like the following:

 ```
 PLTranslationEmpirical